Race Recap: You Yangs 30

 Around the 1 hour mark, I took in a Goulburn Valley fruit pouch.
 Runners around me were dropping back, obviously going out too hard.

-When I reached an access road it was a long a slow steady climb.
+When I reached an access road it was a long slow steady climb.
 Without anyone I could visually mark I was bored, so I put on a RockMyRun mix and fell into a beat.

 11.5km I hit Saddleback track.
 It’s not technical (would be a different story if it was raining), but it’s all elevation, and it’s long.
 1km long.

-Once reaching the top and passing the aid station, I sent a message to Tom, so he could see me back at event central.
+Once reaching the top and passing the aid station, I sent a message to Tom, so he could see me back at Event Central.

 Crossing the timing mat, my first 15km was done in 1h51, which I was happy about.